 - Special or campaign gifts with no donor-imposed designations will be credited towards campaign goals and will be recorded accordingly.

 - Undesignated bequests will be assigned based on the amount of the bequest.
 Bequests of less than $10,000 will be credited to the Annual Fund.
-Bequest of $10,000 or more will be reviewed by the Vice President for Development and Alumni Engagement and credited to a designated account pending the results of the review.
+Bequest of $10,000 or more will be reviewed by the Vice President for Development and Communications and credited to a designated account pending the results of the review.

 Farmingdale State College - Scholarship and Financial Aid Endowments

 Scholarship endowments make it possible for Farmingdale State College to attract and retain the best undergraduate and graduate students, regardless of their financial circumstances.
 For more information about establishing an endowment at Farmingdale State, please contact Nancy Connors, Vice President for Development and Communications at 631-420-2142.